vjrantal/vjrantal.github.io/_posts/2016-10-24-continuous-delivery-of-a-node-js-bot.md

 The bot is a Node.js app, so there are plenty of options to choose from to write unit and functional tests.
 Since this type of "lower level testing" of Node.js projects is well-documented elsewhere, in this post, I'll focus on a more bot-specific end-to-end testing scenario.

 The Microsoft Bot Framework comes with [an emulator](https://docs.botframework.com/en-us/tools/bot-framework-emulator/).
-By using the emulator, you can test your bot and have a conversation without going through one of the actual channels (like Skype or Slack).
+By using the emulator, you can test your bot by having a conversation without going through one of the actual channels (like Skype or Slack).
 The emulator can run on MacOS using mono and can be installed on the Travis CI worker via brew (see the [before install step](https://github.com/vjrantal/bot-sample/blob/6d973d481fac35e6137dd70e9546d2b1ae0e6911/.travis.yml#L6) for details).

 The testing approach is to have a conversation with the bot and verify that it behaves in the expected way.
 Here is a clip from the test code that gives an idea how a test is written: